-Group shows include Recent Histories - New African Photography at the Walther Collection in Neu-Ulm (2017); Afriques Capitales at La Villette, Paris (2017); I Love You Sugar Kane at the Institute of Contemporary Art Indian Ocean, Mauritius (2016); While You Were Out at the Museum of Fine Arts Boston (2015); The Films Will Always Be You: South African Artists on Screen at Tate Modern in London (2015); Artists Engaged?
-Maybe at Fundação Calouste Gulbenkian, Lisbon (2014); My Joburg at La Maison Rouge, Paris, and the Staatliche Kunstsammlungen in Dresden (2013); Halakasha at the Standard Bank Gallery in Johannesburg in 2010; and 1910-2010: From Pierneef to Gugulective at the Iziko South African National Gallery in Cape Town in 2010; among others.
-Gush has been included in the biennales of Dakar, Senegal, in 2016; Bamako, Mali, in 2015; Montevideo, Uruguay, in 2014; and Luleå, Sweden, in 2009.
+Group shows include Sharjah Film Platform 3, Sharjah Art Foundation (2020); Every Leaf Is an Eye, Göteborgs Konsthall, Sweden (2019); Buiten, S.M.A.K, Ghent, (2018); African Metropolis.
+An Imaginary City, MAXXI, Rome (2018); Of Traps and Tropes, 1st Kerkennah International Festival of Photography and Visual arts, Tunisia (2018); Affinities, or The Weight of Cinema, National Gallery of Art, Washington DC (2018); Deconstructed Spaces, Surveyed Memories, 11th Rencontres de Bamako, Mali (2017); Recent Histories: New Photography from Africa, Walther Collection in Neu-Ulm, Germany and New York, USA (2017); Afriques Capitales, La Villette and Paris (2017); I Love You Sugar Kane, Institute of Contemporary Art Indian Ocean, Mauritius (2016); While You Were Out, Museum of Fine Arts Boston (2015); Artists Engaged?
+Maybe, Fundação Calouste Gulbenkian, Lisbon (2014); My Joburg, La Maison Rouge, Paris, and Staatliche Kunstsammlungen in Dresden (2013); Halakasha, Standard Bank Gallery in Johannesburg in 2010; and 1910-2010: From Pierneef to Gugulective, Iziko South African National Gallery in Cape Town in 2010; among others.
+Gush has been included in biennales such as the Biennale für aktuelle Fotografie, Heidelberg, Ludwigshafen and Mannheim (2017); Dak’Art, Senegal (2016); Bamako, Mali (2015); Montevideo, Uruguay (2014); and Luleå, Sweden (2009).

 Gush was awarded the Jury Prize at the Bamako Encounters Biennale in 2015.